ekufta0530/tatianawasbin.com-portio/content/blog/roi.md

 ## Enhanced Professional Image: The Priceless Factor

 Your EA is an extension of your brand.
 Whether it’s crafting professional communications, managing stakeholder relationships, or coordinating flawless events, the right EA ensures your reputation remains impeccable.
-Here’s a scenario:

-Imagine your EA coordinates a high-stakes client presentation, preparing materials, scheduling rehearsals, and managing logistics.
-This professionalism impresses the client and helps secure a $1 million contract.
-Without the EA’s attention to detail, critical elements might have been overlooked, risking the deal.
+Professionalism can be the factor that gets you in the door to a prospect or pushes the client to sign an extension.

 ## Hard Savings: Real Dollars Back in Your Pocket

-While hiring an executive assistant requires an upfront investment, the long-term savings far outweigh the costs.
+While hiring an executive assistant requires an upfront investment, the long-term savings have the potential to far outweigh the costs.
 Here’s an example of potential ROI:

-- **Scenario:** You hire an EA with a $90,000 annual salary.
+- You hire an EA with a $90,000 annual salary.
 This EA takes over financial reconciliations, saving your accounting department 5 hours per week.
 At $75/hour for your accountant, that’s **$19,500/year** saved.
 - They also optimize your travel booking process, reducing airfare costs by 15% annually.
 For a company spending $100,000 on travel, that’s another **$15,000/year** saved.
 - Total savings: **$34,500/year**, making the EA’s net cost just **$55,500**—and that doesn’t even account for the value of your regained time.